himanshuskytek/Data-Mining-Project/README.md

 1. Clients with lower income
 2. Clients with lack of formal education
 3. Customers with a low ratio of average utilization

+# Can see the code and visualization in the above jupyter notebook